 All the ‘bling’ you’ll see on a Raymond Weil watch will be diamond – the brand swears by using only diamonds as decoration.

 If you’ve found a watch that’s using some kind of crystal or semi-precious stone, chances are it’s a fake!

-Despite setting up his brand during the height of the quartz crisis in the 1970s, while the majority of world’s watch production shifted to Asian companies that embraced the new technology, Raymond Weil refused to adapt to such new comings and still to this day uses stock or lightly modified ETA movements.
+Movement is an important aspect that’ll help you spot a fake Raymond Weil watch.
+Despite setting up his brand during the height of the quartz crisis in the 1970s, while the majority of the world’s watch production shifted to Asian companies that embraced the new technology, Raymond Weil refused to adapt to such new comings and still to this day uses stock or lightly modified ETA movements.